bitshares/dev.bitshares.works/docs/api/blockchain_api.rst

-The Graphene full node distinguishes several different APIs that can be accessed as described :ref:`the websockets documentation <websocket-calls>`.
+The Graphene full node distinguishes several different APIs that can be accessed as described :ref:`the Websockets documentation <websocket-calls>`.

 Access to some APIs may be **restricted** and requires login with username and passphrase.
-More detailed description about this can be found on the :ref:`api-access-restrictions` page.
+More detailed description about this can be found on the :ref:`api-access-and-restrictions` page.

 BitShares-Core API References - Doxygen Documentation *\<Quick links\>*